danielraffel/solarshowdown-data/README.md

 # ☀️ Solar Showdown

 A daily competition tracking solar energy production and consumption between Daniel and Steve!
 Who will be today's solar champion?
+[Announcement blog post](https://danielraffel.me/2025/04/16/solar-showdown-a-friendly-energy-face-off/).

 ## 🎮 What is Solar Showdown?